If your website is nothing more than an online brochure, you may be missing the boat.

 - Cheap out on maintenance and when you need it most, you’ll quickly find out why that wasn’t a smart move.
 Lost business does have a cost.

 - Regardless of the size of your operation, your website should be driving your business.
 The size of your business and your website’s functionality and maintenance requirements will vary.

 - Your maintenance contract may include X hours of site content updates.

 - Content management is not the website’s technical “wiring” maintenance.

 - It most likely will not include writing blogs, etc. This would be a separate package.

 $400 – $2,500

 - Email collection, email database storage and email marketing are key to staying in front of your guests.
-Cost depend on the number of people on your list, the number of emails sent out and the frequency.
+Costs depend on the number of people on your list, the number of emails sent out and the frequency.

 - Email templates showcasing your brand can be developed by your website developer to make sure your messaging is consistent.

-In searching for a vendor, it’s important to know that your web developer has the requisite tools in their tool boxes to display dynamic images, directories, calendars, blogs, videos, media libraries, mapping, contact us forms, email sign-up and admin/non-public access.
+In searching for a vendor, it’s important to know that your web developer has the requisite tools in their tool boxes to display dynamic images, directories, calendars, blogs, videos, media libraries, mapping, contact us forms, email sign-up, merchandise and admin/non-public access.
 You’ll find the answers in their portfolios of websites or simply by asking.